Considering temporary work but on the fence? You’re not alone.

 Pros of Temporary Work

-1. The jobs offer flexibility.
+1. Temp jobs offer flexibility.

-2. You have the chance to learn new skills.
+2. You can learn new skills.

 3. Temporary work can help you fill employment gaps.

 Some people are reluctant to take on temporary work, even when unemployed, thinking that temp work may not look “good” on their resume.

 But, in reality, temporary assignments are great for plugging the spaces between long-term roles.
 In fact, according to the American Staffing Association, 64% of temp employees work in temporary positions to fill in the gaps between jobs.